PedroMarianoAlmeida/offical-turbo-v1/README.md

     - Actually it was a bad idea, when I try it the Protected children doesn't know anymore that the hasUser from core session is true, so it will require extra if(hasUser) all over the place - But in the current way is kind of useless, because a cannot send from a layout to the page
 - [x] Check daily usage to enable use the tool
 - [x] Create the first form that receives the original prompt
+- [ ] Send the question for next step, then retrieve for server side to do the AI thing and be ready for next step
 - [ ] Send the original prompt to object type chatGPT, the response should have
   - Follow up questions: string[]
   - Is valid input: boolean - It is OK with the politic of generate image